5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i Common 060D Patch/README.md

 - Mixed `Name type`, `Method type` approach

-  For most TP machines, there are both `Name type` and `Method type` parts involved in `0D/6D patches`.
-Just use the patch of each type. **It is important to note** that binary renaming patches should not be abused, some parts `_PRW` that do not require `0D/6D patches` may also be `0D` or `6D`.
-To prevent such errors, the `System DSDT` file should be extracted to verify and validate.
+	For most ThinkPad machines, both `Name type` and `Method type` parts are required to complete the `0D/6D patch`.
+Just use the patch of each type. **It is important to note** that binary renaming patches should not be abused since some devices' `_PRW` methods do not require `0D/6D patches` or may may already be `0D` or `6D`.
+To prevent such errors, the system's DSDT` file should be extracted to verify and validate.

-## Caution
+## :warning: Caution

-- The method described in this article applies to Hotpatch.
-- Whenever a binary name change is used, the `System DSDT` file should be extracted and verified.
+- Whenever a binary name change is used, the `DSDT` file should be extracted and verified.